Angel Sharp Media make films that inspire and inform.

 Produced by Hannah, directed and filmed by Hannah and Tom, edited by Tom.
 Specially comissioned music by David Hughes.

 ► Watch the video on Vimeo

-Produced and directed by Hannah, filmed by Hannah and Daniel, edited by Daniel.
+Produced and directed by Hannah and Daniel, filmed by Hannah and Jonathan, edited by Daniel.

 This town of 17,000 was washed away by the Tsunami that hit Japan in March 2011.
 Five reports and 20 live feeds covered the devastation in the Miyagi area, refugee centres, the nuclear scare, food and fuel shortages, and evacuation directly following the natural disaster.